• Skip to primary navigation

 While slow cookers rely on low heat over a long period of time to slowly cook food, Instant Pots use high pressure to quickly cook meals.

-Both appliances have their benefits depending on the desired outcome, making it crucial to choose the right one for each recipe.
+Both appliances have their benefits depending on the desired outcome, making it important to choose the right one for each recipe - similar ingredient choices are discussed in a white cooking wine vs vinegar comparison that explains how swaps change results.

 Slow cookers tend to be better for dishes that require a longer cooking time while Instant Pots are great for those who want speedy and convenient meals.